 By definition, Distance is nothing but the total path covered by a body during its motion.
 One can also say that the distance is the actual length of a path taken by a body from one point to another.
-See the image below for proper understanding.
+See the image below for a proper understanding.

-Simply speaking, it tells us that how much of a path a body has covered during its motion.
+Simply speaking, it tells us how much of a path a body has covered during its motion.
 And, since it is a scalar quantity, therefore, as a result, to calculate distance, there is no need to consider the direction of its motion.

 Editor’s Choice: Difference Between Uniform and Non-uniform Motion with Examples